haydenjames/bench-scripts/README.md

-For a quick check of VPS CPU, Disk and Network, I wanted to keep a list of scripts and tools for benchmarking Linux servers.
-Copied from: [blog post](https://haydenjames.io/linux-benchmark-scripts-tools/)
+For quick bench of VPS.
+CPU, SSD and Network, I wanted to keep a list of scripts and tools for benchmarking Linux servers.

 **Use at your own risk!
 Always verify before running.
 If you find any broken scripts or issues please notifiy me.**